vsvirus/data_reshaping/README.md

 # data_reshaping

+filter_creator.py
+takes the filter that the dashboard generates, and transforms it into MongoDB query that the endpoint can interpret.
+Same for variables selected.
+From the data that the DB sends back, a second level selection of variables is performed, presenting time variables in pd.Series format, and all the structure as DataFrame.
+(DB only allows by now a first level variable selection, thus, deeper selections are performed in this side)

 db_stateV2.py
 uses the function in dummy_data.py to create 100 patients and then the performs the same analysis that db_state.py.